Homelessness: Australia

 In Australia, the Supported Accommodation Assistance Program (SAAP) is a joint Commonwealth and state government program which provides funding for more than 1,200 organizations that are aimed to assist homeless people or those in danger of becoming homeless, as well as women and children escaping domestic violence.
 They provide accommodation such as refuges, shelters, and half-way houses, and offer a range of supported services.

-The Commonwealth has assigned over $800 million between 2000 and 2005 for the continuation of SAAP.
+The Commonwealth assigned over $800 million between 2000 and 2005 for the continuation of SAAP.
 The current program, governed by the Supported Assistance Act 1994, specifies that "the overall aim of SAAP is to provide transitional supported accommodation and related support services, to help people who are homeless to achieve the maximum possible degree of self-reliance and independence.
 This legislation has been established to help the homeless people of the nation and help rebuild the lives of those in need.
 The cooperation of the states also helps enhance the meaning of the legislation and demonstrates their desire to improve the nation as best they can."
 In 2011, the Specialist Homelessness Services (SHS) program replaced the SAAP program.

+Somewhere between 100,000 and 150,000 people are estimated to be experiencing the effects homelessness in Australia – 56% were male, 21% were aged 25–34 and 20% were Aboriginal and Torres Strait Islander (First Nations) people (ABS 2023).
+The highest rate of homelessness was in the Northern Territory (564 people per 10,000 population), while the lowest was in Western Australia (37 people per 10,000).